t0pd4wn/loco.sh/README.md

 - **security consultants**, to deal with a variety of identities and security access
 - **data scientists**, for setting up complex machine learning environments

-***Loco.sh*** is based on **profiles** made of a YAML file and/or a tree folder structure ; users can define everything in a single YAML and/or build their profiles with separate files in folders.
+***Loco.sh*** is based on **profiles** made of a YAML file and/or a tree folder structure.
+Users can define everything in a single YAML and/or build their profiles with separate files in folders.
 Profiles can be installed, updated or removed.
 Multiple profiles can be installed at once, and new profiles can be installed over old ones.

 ***Loco.sh*** comes with 6 example profiles :